morinted/ottawapython_plover_talk/README.md

 ## Introduction

 Today I'd like to talk about a technology that consumes much of my life now, even though I've only known about it for a year and a half.
 This technology is stenography, a shorthand system that allows people to type at over 225 words per minute, on par with human speech.
 I'm talking about it here right now because the software I use is written in Python.
-I'm going to talk to you about a few things tonight: what stenography was, what changed it into what it is today, and where it might be going, and the role that Python has played in making it all possible.
+I'm going to talk to you about a few things tonight: what stenography was, what changed it into what it is today, where it might be going, and the role that Python has played in making it all possible.

+## Who, you?

+I should introduce myself.
+My name is Ted Morin, I'm a fourth year software engineering student at the University of Ottawa → meaning I've been taught Java.
+I split my time between school and working for a start up in the Wellington West area, Clearwater Clinical.
+Clearwater makes high-tech solutions to expensive and outdated technology in the medical field.
+There I use JavaScript, consisting of mainly React and Redux, to build web portals for their software products.

+I'm a big fan of JavaScript, but remind me not to tell it to you guys. … oh.
+I've used Python for a while, way before JavaScript because things like Node didn't exist.
+I used it a lot at home whenever I had to work through a math problem or build a quick web scraper, its simplicity lets you focus on the problem at hand.
+It's really quite a novel language, and I didn't appreciate it enough until I started noticing the differences between it and my other main languages, namely Java and JavaScript.
+I think my favorite Python feature is optional named parameters.
+I think that should be in every language, it's just too convenient.

 ## What is Stenography, in the first place?

 Stenography is a system of writing that aims to decrease the length required to express language.
 You may have heard of written shorthand systems like Gregg and Pitman, which is used by journalists to take written notes quickly.
 The stenography that I'm talking about, machine stenography, is based off the same theory as written shorthand.
 Basically, it's a system that optimizes for English, mainly phonetically, in order to increase output speed of transcription.
 With machine stenography in particular, the stenograph allows you to chord keys, meaning you  The means that instead of writing out the letters of a word, say "nauseous", you produce the sound.
 Stenography might allow you to stroke the word as "N-AW-SHS" or "NAW/SHOUS".
-The word "particular" is 12 letters, but can be stroked in stenography with 6 keys, all hit at once, "PLARL".
+The word "particularly" is 12 letters, but can be stroked in stenography with 6 keys, all hit at once, "PLARL".

 ## How fast is it actually?